ianwhite/dnsimple-letsencrypt/README.md

 These 2 bash scripts help in obtaining and renewing Letsencrypt SSL certs for domains managed by dnsimple

-It is not necessary to install certbot, as we use the docker images for these
+It is not necessary to install certbot, or any plugins, as we use the official docker images for these.

 These scripts only obtain the certificates, and do not configure your webserver.